sne-hub/sne-hub.github.io/README.md

     </section>
     <section>
         <h2>Projects</h2>
-        <p>The projects that I have worked on can be found on my github page <a
+        <p>The projects that I have worked on can be found on my GITHUB page <a
                 href="https://github.com/sne-hub">here</a></p>
     </section>
     <section>